 The graphs above show global figures on C/T/As that have issued exceptions to their travel measures, exempting certain categories from fulfilling the requirements for authorised entry.
-'Exceptions for children below a certain age' has been the most common exception group with the highest growth rate, followed by 'COVID Health Document'.
-As of 19 September 2022, more exceptions were issued for passengers with COVID-19 health documents than for nationals or residents.
+'Exceptions for children below a certain age' has been the most common exception group with the highest growth rate, followed by 'COVID-19 health document'.
+As of 17 October 2022, more exceptions were issued for passengers with COVID-19 health document than for nationals or residents.
 The trends in the decline of C/T/As issuing exceptions over time could be attributed to the rate at which C/T/As have removed travel measures.